aicenter/ConditionalDists.jl/README.md

 # ConditionalDists.jl

-Conditional probability distributions powered by Flux.jl.
+Conditional probability distributions powered by Flux.jl and Distributions.jl.

 The conditional PDFs that are defined in this package can be used in conjunction with Flux models to provide trainable mappings.
 As an example,